FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 before we do, let's create a database file.
 To do that, we have a few options the simplest is probably to use the SQLite cli tool

-Let's
-write a little program that just reads in a whole file and finds the 16th and 17th byte and tells us what they are. before we begin, we should probably create one of these database files.
 If you don't already have SQLite installed, you can use popular package managers like `apt` or `brew` to get it or you could use the [SQLite download page](https://sqlite.org/download.html).
 Once it is installed open a terminal and type `sqlite3` to open the cli.